The War on Cars

 Join The War on Cars on Patreon and listen to exclusive ad-free versions of regular episodes, Patreon-only bonus content, Discord access, invitations to live events, merch discounts and free stickers!

-Thanks to Cleverhood for sponsoring this episode.
-Listen to this episode for the latest discount code and get the best rain gear for walking and cycling.
+Thanks also to Cleverhood.
+Listen to this episode for the latest discount code and get 15% off the best rain gear for walking and cycling.

 www.thewaroncars.org